 - Advise you on whether the math justifies filing given your deductible

 About 1 in 4 of Hilltop's free inspections result in a "no claim warranted" call from us.
 We tell homeowners straight when we don't think a claim is supportable — including when the timing is too far past the storm to defend.
-This honesty is part of why we're rated 5.0★ across 87+ Aurora-area homeowners.
+This honesty is part of why we're rated 5.0★ across 31 verified Google reviews.

 When to call Hilltop Contracting

 If you're thinking about filing a hail claim — whether the storm was last week, last spring, or further back — call 720-345-2070 for a free, no-pressure inspection.
-We are an Aurora-headquartered roofing and storm-restoration company with 29 years of roofing experience, 18 years specializing in hail and wind insurance claims, and we have been on Colorado roofs since 2009.
+Hilltop Contracting is an Aurora-headquartered roofing and storm-restoration company.
+We are TAMKO Pro Certified, BBB A+ accredited, and Colorado licensed and insured.

 We will inspect your roof, pull the storm history at your address, and tell you straight whether you have a defensible claim within the deadlines that apply to your specific policy.